tenox7/wfm/README.md

     # fast disk (eg. SSD), large cache or a small directory tree structure
     #recursive-du=true

-    # large file set makes move dialog display only reduced directory tree
+    # large file set makes the move dialog display only a reduced directory tree
-    # instead of all directories from the whole repository
+    # instead of a complete tree from the whole repository
     #large-file-set=true

     # favicon / application icon, must be one of the embedded/compiled icon files